Table of Contents

 If a package contains an rc.d script, it won't be copied into

-the startup directory (/etc/rc.d
+the startup directory (/etc/rc.d) by default,

 but you can enable copying by setting the option

-PKG_RCD_SCRIPTS=YES
+PKG_RCD_SCRIPTS=YES in

-, rc.d scripts
+mk.conf.
+With PKG_RCD_SCRIPTS=YES, rc.d scripts

-will be copied into /etc/rc.d
+will be copied into /etc/rc.d when a package

 is installed, but only if the target does not already exist.

-will be automatically removed
+Copies in /etc/rc.d will be automatically removed

 only if they have not been modified.